 A simple rephrasing helps.
 Instead of “Who can tell me a good way to use the clay?” try “What are some good ways we could use the clay?”
 Replace “How can we make this graph the most beautiful?” with “What are some different ways to make this graph beautiful?”

 These sound open-ended but have behind them the teacher’s desire for a certain answer.
-I once had a student who loved magenta.
-Everything she colored, painted, or modeled in clay prominently featured magenta.
+I once had a student who loved coloring and painting with magenta.
 Perhaps because I’m not crazy about magenta, or because I wanted her to buck the “girls are pink, boys are blue” stereotype, one day, seeing another magenta-infused drawing, I asked, “What do you think would happen if you used a different color?”
 Only when she replied, “I think I wouldn’t like it as much” did I realize I had wanted her to say, “I think it would look better.”
 It took me a moment to resist the urge to explain my thinking and to become genuinely curious about hers.
 “Hmm.
 Why do you say that?”
 I managed to ask.

-“This color stands out,” she replied.
-“You can see it from far away, not like pink or yellow.”
+“This color stands out from far away,” she replied, “not like pink or yellow.”

 “Not like pink,” I repeated to myself.
 I was so wrong, thinking this student was going for “girly” pink when she was going for standing out.
 Her explanation gave me real insight into her thinking.